Summary of Significant Accounting Policies and Nature of Operations

 Inventory as of December 31, 2022 and January 1, 2022 included items in-transit to our distribution centers, in the amounts of $17,444 and $42,255, respectively.

 Website and Software Development Costs

-The Company capitalizes certain costs associated with website and software developed for internal use according to ASC 350‑50 - Intangibles – Goodwill and Other – Website Development Costs and ASC 350‑40 Intangibles – Goodwill and Other – Internal-Use Software, when both the preliminary project design and testing stage are completed and management has authorized further funding for the project, which it deems probable of completion and to be used for the function intended.
-Capitalized costs include amounts directly related to website and software development such as payroll and payroll-related costs for employees who are directly associated with, and who devote time to, the internal-use software project.
+The Company capitalizes certain costs associated with website and software developed for internal use according to ASC 350-50 - Intangibles – Goodwill and Other – Website Development Costs and ASC 350-40 Intangibles – Goodwill and Other – Internal-Use Software, when both the preliminary project design and testing stage are completed and management has authorized further funding for the project, which it deems probable of completion and to be used for the function intended.
+Capitalized costs include amounts directly related to website and software development such as payroll and payroll-related costs for employees who are directly associated with, and who devote time to, the internal-use software project and website.
 Capitalization of such costs ceases when the project is substantially complete and ready for its intended use.
-These amounts are amortized on a straight-line basis over two to three years once the software is placed into service.
-The Company capitalized website and software development costs of $4,769 and $4,907 during fiscal year 2020 and 2019, respectively.
-As of January 2, 2021 and December 28, 2019, our internally developed website and software costs amounted to $22,099 and $24,142, respectively, and the related accumulated amortization amounted to $18,779 and $20,740, respectively.
+These amounts are amortized on a straight-line basis overto five years once the software and/or website enhancement is placed into service.
+The Company capitalized website and software development costs of $11,067, $6,334 and $4,769 during fiscal years 2022, 2021 and 2020, respectively.
+As of December 31, 2022 and January 1, 2022, our internally developed website and software costs amounted to $23,761 and $14,153, respectively, and the related accumulated amortization amounted to $13,898 and $8,929, respectively.